 It should return the following info:

-This error mostly occurs on tablets and laptops with Windows 10 that support InstantGo encryption (based on BitLocker.)
-To fix this error, you must disable encryption for the Windows system volume using the following PowerShell command:
+This error mostly occurs on Windows 10/11 tablets and laptops that support InstantGo encryption (based on BitLocker).
+To fix this error, you must disable encryption for the Windows system volume by using the following PowerShell command:

 Disable-Bitlocker –MountPoint ‘C:’